top of page

 • Dinner: Grilled salmon with a side of sautéed kale and red cabbage, topped with crushed grapes and balsamic glaze.
 Resveratrol and polyphenols round out this antioxidant-rich combo.

 This study highlights the need for further research on these nutrients in human populations to support the development of evidence-based nutritional strategies for long-term eye health.
-It also reinforces the idea that what you eat may play a key role in protecting your vision.
-Link to the study: Photoprotective Effects of Phytochemicals on Blue Light-Induced Retinal Damage
+It also reinforces the idea that what you eat can play a key role in protecting your vision.

 KATHLEEN KARIUS